Computing in the Law Library

 Location.
 Upstairs (2nd floor) - Law Library.

-Connecting to UCI or UCI Law resources.
+Software option - for UCI and UCI Law resources.
 UCI Law community members can use the law school's VPN (Virtual Private Network) to get access to databases that require authentication.
 Instructions are available from UCI Law IT.

-Browser-based option.
+Browser-based option - for UCI resources.
 UCI community members can use the UCI Web VPN to connect to many resources that require authentication.
 This option is helpful when you cannot install software on the computer you're using.
 Instructions are available from UCI Libraries.